operator-framework/community-operators/docs/testing-operators.md

 Install OLM into the cluster in the `olm` namespace:

-First, create all it's Custom Resource Definitions:
+First, create all its Custom Resource Definitions:

 ```
 find operator-lifecycle-manager/deploy/upstream/manifests/latest/ -name '*.crd.yaml' -exec kubectl apply -f {} \;
 ```

-Then apply the rest of it's manifests.
+Then apply the rest of its manifests.

 ```
 kubectl apply -f operator-lifecycle-manager/deploy/upstream/manifests/latest/